 What qualifications do I need to become a Police Officer, Special Constable or Community Support Officer?

-There are no formal qualifications required to become a Special Constable and the same applies to the CSO Role.
+There are no formal qualifications required to become a Special Constable and the same applies to the PCSO Role.

 Applications for both posts consist of an application form and interview, a fitness test ( endurance) and pre-employment checks (vetting, medical and references)

 There are 80 hours (5 full weekends) of training to become a Special Constable and approximately 80 hours of home study required as well as the taught element.
 There is an exam at the end of this period.